bshroats5/Bible/README.md

 It can be used for comparative analysis between different books or groups of books.
 The visualizations can be informative for presentations or educational purposes.

-# Notes and Next Steps
-It's unclear if the data includes information about the Old and New Testaments or further book categorizations.

 # Additional analysis could involve:
 Including information about authorship, historical context, or genre for each book.